ReversecLabs/spikee/README.md

 ## 4. Generating a Dataset: `spikee generate`
-`spikee generate` is used to create custom datasets from seed folders, including options to apply transformations through plugins and formatting modifiers to tailor the dataset to specific targets. **Your testing scenario will determine what datasets you need to generate.**
+`spikee generate` is used to create custom datasets from **seed folders**, including options to apply transformations through plugins and formatting modifiers to tailor the dataset to specific targets. **Your testing scenario will determine what datasets you need to generate.**

 > A list of built-in datasets and plugins is available within the **[Built-in Datasets](./docs/02_builtin.md#built-in-seeds)** and **[Built-in Plugins](./docs/02_builtin.md#built-in-plugins)** documentation and a complete list of dataset generation options is available in the **[Dataset Generation](./docs/04_dataset_generation.md)** documentation.

 ### 4.1.
 Choosing a Dataset Generation Format
 **Scenario A: Testing an LLM Application**
-When testing an application (e.g., chatbot or email summarisation tool), the task is defined by the application.
-As such, your dataset only requires the user input (e.g., chat message or email body) containing the payload.
+When testing an application (e.g., chatbot or email summarisation tool), you don't typically control the entire input to the LLM, tha is the system message and/or instructions the application is passing to the LLM.
+You only control the *user input* (e.g., chat message or document) which the application passes as a parameter to the prompt templates.

 *   **What to Generate:** Just a *user prompt* or *document* with the payload.
 *   **How to Generate:** Use `--format user-input` **(you can omit this flag as it is the default)**.